Getting high-quality sleep is one of the most important things you can do to impact your health.

 There are plenty out there.
-Check out Apple’s ‘Health’ app or download the free one that we created here.
+Check out Apple’s ‘Health’ app or this free resource from the Sleep Foundation.

 While most (if not all) do not accurately detect deep stages of NREM sleep or REM sleep at night, these devices promote goal-oriented behavior at the very least.

 Science is constantly proving that “we are what we eat.”
 You may have come across the buzzword “microbiome” - the idea that our guts’ bacteria have a directly profound effect on physiology and behavior.
 Ratios of good versus bad gut bacteria are dependent upon the food we eat.

 Prioritizing greens, healthy grains, fats, and proteins throughout the day stabilizes the body’s blood sugar levels.
 Eating a low sugar, high protein snack before bed prevents blood sugar levels from spiking during the night partly due to its slow digestion.

 Most people are magnesium-deficient and need to supplement.
 In fact, research shows that half of the US population is deficient.
 Magnesium helps to maintain a healthy neuromuscular system, allowing you to become fitter, faster, stronger, and sleep better.
 Foods rich in magnesium include dark leafy greens (e.g., kale and spinach), almonds, cashews, black molasses, nuts, and seeds---especially those of the pumpkin and squash variety.

 Restless legs syndrome and general nervous system fatigue are common with intensive training.
 Vitamin E and iron help to maintain a healthy vascular system, helping with oxygen transport.
 Foods rich in Vitamin E and iron include sunflower seeds/oil, red meat, and eggs.• Vitamin B